SystemsApproach/sdn/trellis.rst

 To be clear, ECMP is a forwarding strategy that SD-Fabric applies uniformly across all the switches in the fabric.
-The SD-Fabric control application knows the topology, and pushes the port groups into each of the fabric switches accordingly.
+The SD-Fabric control application knows the topology and pushes the port groups into each of the fabric switches accordingly.
 Each switch then applies these port groups to its forwarding pipeline, which then forwards packets across the set of ports in each group without additional control plane